-Students are encouraged to take these core courses their first year in the program.
+Students should take the core courses during their first year in the program to fully benefit from the curriculum and to maintain degree progress in a timely fashion.
 The graduate advisor will not waive these core courses unless the student has transcript notation and a syllabus from a similar graduate-level course taken at another institution.